Well, every trade should be put in context. Before evaluating a trade (or an options strategy), the following questions should be asked and answered:

 As a reminder, a long straddle option strategy is vega positive, gamma positive and theta negative trade.
 It works based on the premise that both call and put options have unlimited profit potential but limited loss.

 Straddles are a good strategy to pursue if you believe that a stock's price will move significantly, but unsure as to which direction.
-Another case is if you believe that IV of the options will increase - for example, before a significant event like earnings.
+Another case is if you believe that Implied Volatility of the options will increase - for example, before a significant event like earnings.
 I explained the latter strategy in my Seeking Alpha article Exploiting Earnings Associated Rising Volatility.
 IV usually increases sharply a few days before earnings, and the increase should compensate for the negative theta.
 If the stock moves before earnings, the position can be sold for a profit or rolled to new strikes.
 This is one of my favorite strategies that we use in our SteadyOptions model portfolio.

 This is how the P/L chart looks like: